DevMountain/unit-testing-afternoon/README.md

 const cars = require('./data/cars.js');
 ```

 When we require `cart.js`, we gain access to all of its exported methods and properties.
 You can view how many methods and properties there are by opening `cart.js`.
-We can group the test cases specifically for the two cart properties into a group called `Cart Properties:` and we can group the test caes specifically for the three methods into a group called `Cart Methods:`.
+We can group the test cases specifically for the two cart properties into a group called `Cart Properties:` and we can group the test cases specifically for the three methods into a group called `Cart Methods:`.
 In Jest, you can create test groups by using the `describe` keyword.
 The first `argument` for `describe` is the name of the group and the second `argument` is a callback function that holds all the test cases.

 ```js
 const cart = require('./cart');